mahinkat/CMSC320_Final/README.md

 ### K-Means Clustering

-Here we are going to apply the K-Means clustering and analyze the four generated clusters into statistics relating to the data set to see the similarities.
+Here, we are going to apply the K-Means clustering and analyze the four generated clusters into statistics relating to the data set to see the similarities.

 ```python
 # Apply K-Means Clustering (K=4)